Nature of spin glass order in physical dimensions: Introduction

 An exponent $\theta$ is usually defined via the variance of the free energy when the boundary conditions are changed from $\uparrow \uparrow$ to $\uparrow \downarrow$ or from periodic to anti-periodic boundary conditions across a system of linear dimension $L$; $(F_{\uparrow \uparrow}-F_{\uparrow \downarrow})^2 \sim L^{2 \theta}$.
 In the droplet picture the exponent $\theta^{\prime}$ is equal to the domain wall exponent $\theta$.
 In the RSB picture $\theta =d/6$ but $\theta^{\prime}=0$ \cite{Aspelmeier:03,Aspelmeier:16}.
 Thus in the RSB picture there are system-wide droplets whose free energy is only of $O(1)$.
 These droplets are space filling, that is the fractal dimension of their interfaces has $d_s=d$.

 Eq. (\ref{eq:P(F,L)}) only applies when the droplet scale $\mathcal{L}$ is smaller than the linear dimension $L$ of the system (or the size of its fully equilibrated region).
-When $\mathcal{L}$ is comparable to $L$ then finite size effects come into play which produce the effects captured by the TNT picture.
-In Sec. \ref{sec:discussion} we explain using a renormalization group (RG) argument how these finite size effects which arise when the system's correlation length $\xi_{\text{SG}}$ is of the order of system size $L$ can produce some of the RSB features found in the Parisi approach to the Sherrington-Kirkpatrick (SK) \cite{sherrington:75} model.
+When $\mathcal{L}$ is comparable to $L$ then finite size effects come into play which produce some of the effects to be found in the RSB picture.
+In Sec. \ref{sec:discussion} we explain using a renormalization group (RG) argument how these finite size effects which arise when the system's correlation length $\xi_{\text{SG}}$ is of the order of system size $L$ produce some of the features found in the Parisi approach to the Sherrington-Kirkpatrick (SK) \cite{sherrington:75} model.
 We also explain that if the system size $L$ is greater than some large length $L^*$ then these RSB features should disappear.
 This reflects what is seen in our Monte Carlo simulations at $\sigma = 0.85$.
-In \cite{moore:21} it was suggested that $L^*$ becomes infinite as $d \to 6$ because the excitations of free energy $O(1)$ become the excitations of $O(1)$ of the RSB picture.
-When $L < L^*$ our RG argument suggests that the Parisi overlap function $P(q)$ at $q= 0$, (which is expected to behave as $T/L^{\theta^{\prime}}$ on the droplet picture) should be an $L$ independent constant, just as on the RSB picture \cite{Alvarez:10, middleton:13}.
-In previous studies it has not been possible to simulate low dimensional systems which have linear dimensions $L$ large enough so that the TNT features can be seen to be finite size effects, but in this paper we have managed to study systems which do have $L > L^*$.
-They support the droplet picture as being the correct description of spin glasses in three dimensions, with TNT effects and apparent RSB effects arising from finite size effects.
+In \cite{moore:21} it was suggested that $L^*$ becomes infinite as $d \to 6$ because the excitations of free energy $O(1)$ become the excitations of $O(1)$ of the RSB picture and this question is discussed again in Sec. \ref{sec:discussion}.
+When $L < L^*$ our RG argument suggests that the Parisi order parameter function $q(x)$ as $x\to 0$ should have the size dependence $T/L^{d/6}$ as expected from RSB when modified for finite size effects, rather than the form $T/L^{\theta^{\prime}}$ of the droplet picture \cite{Parisi:1980,Aspelmeier:2008}.
+In previous studies it has not been possible to simulate low dimensional systems which have linear dimensions $L$ large enough so that the RSB features can be seen to be finite size effects, but in this paper we have managed to study systems which do have $L > L^*$.
+They support the droplet picture as being the correct description of spin glasses in three dimensions, with RSB effects arising from finite size effects.

 It is only possible to directly study large droplets for two-dimensional Ising spin glasses by numerical methods \cite{Weigel:18, hartmann:03, hartmann:04}.
 There exist no fast algorithms which will make studies in higher dimensions very convincing.
 In two dimensions there are departures from Eq. (\ref{eq:P(F,L)}) due to finite size effects which can be described by conventional finite size scaling arguments, viz that the standard deviation of the energy of droplets $\Delta E(\mathcal{L})$, varies as